-Most people see X as either a strong but doubtful hunter who truly wants peace, a half-crazed macho warrior killing his supposed enemies on sight, or a spineless wimp who relies on Zero to save his ass at the slightest hint of danger.
+Most people see X as either a strong but doubtful hunter who truly wants peace, or a spineless wimp who relies on Zero to save his ass at the slightest hint of danger.

-Here's a new one for X, due to sourcebook info stating that Dr Light created a "suffering circuit" to enable X to examine moral matters more deeply: Is he putting himself through all this because he truly wants to make the world a better place for human and reploid alike, or did the 30 year testing phase in his capsule enslave him to Dr. Light's ideals?
+Sourcebook info states that Dr. Light created a "suffering circuit" to enable X to examine moral matters more deeply.
+Does this mean X is putting himself through all this because he truly wants to make the world a better place for human and reploid alike, or did the 30 year testing phase in his capsule enslave him to Dr. Light's ideals?
 (At least the OVA clears this by showing that, while he hesitates sometimes, he fights Mavericks out of his own choice.)

 Thanks to the first game's remake, is Sigma just a Maverick infected by Wily who wants to dominate the world, or is he just staging a rebellion to test X's abilities in the interest of the good of the Reploids?

-Zero was having nightmare visions of a crazy, disappearing block-loving old man even before Sigma started playing with his head, though.
+Zero was having nightmare visions of a certain crazy, eyebrow-waggling old scientist even before Sigma started playing with his head.

-Also of note is his lack of angst over being forced to kill his adopted father.
+Axl has a lack of angst over being forced to kill his adopted father in X7.
 In his defense, Axl didn't really deal the killing blow.
 He just beat the guy in a fight.
 It was Red's decision to set the place to blow if he lost and to go down with it.

 Dr. Doppler in X3.
 His attack pattern is almost insultingly easy, though his ability to absorb your attacks can make the fight seem harder than it is.